 Now in terms of the grills.

-It’s a different story with the Alexx V. With the added resolution, the difference is not subtle when the grills are removed.
-Wilson explained that the grills attenuate the signal about 1dB between 2 and 4khz.
+It’s a different story with the Alexx V. With the added resolution; the difference is not subtle when the grills are removed.
+Wilson explained that the grills attenuate the signal by about 1dB between 2 and 4khz.
 On the Alexx V, this is very easy to hear.
-My recommendation is to leave them off and enjoy the beauty of the design.
+I recommend leaving them off and enjoying the design’s beauty.

 Wilson Audio Alexx V Summary

-The Alexx V, as a culmination product, was more than a mere additive sum.
-I would go as far as to describe it as a step-function kind of improvement over my prior Alexia Series-2.
-Every aspect that I cherish as I listen to my favorite recordings got better…cue all those words reviewers like to drop, here.
+As a culmination product, the Alexx V was more than a mere additive sum.
+I would go as far as to describe it as a step-function improvement over my prior Alexia Series-2.
+Every aspect I cherish as I listen to my favorite recordings got better…cue all those words reviewers like to drop here.

-If I had to pick just two of the Alexx’s standout achievements, it is their ability to reproduce micro-details at any volume, and then to paint them over a pitch-black background.
+If I had to pick just two of Alexx’s standout achievements, they can reproduce micro-details at any volume and then paint them over a pitch-black background.
 Holy moly.
-For a speaker that stands almost six feet tall and weighs over 500 pounds, there is a deftness and a delicacy that is both unexpected as it is delightful.
+There is a deftness and a delicacy that is both unexpected and delightful for a speaker that stands almost six feet tall and weighs over 500 pounds.

-As I was wrapping up the review, I had a friend over who is a concert pianist.
+While wrapping up the review, I had a friend over who was a concert pianist.
 I played for him a favorite acoustic track of John Legend that I love.
-At the end, he looked at me and said, “Wow, that sounds like the grand piano I have at home!
+In the end, he looked at me and said, “Wow, that sounds like the grand piano I have at home!
 I’ve never heard it reproduced like that.”
 I could only nod.

 For me, this hobby has one goal: travel across time and space.
 Take me to the moment and to the place where that music was first created.
 Take me there, and leave me.
 The Wilson Audio Alexx V has brought me closer to that ideal than I ever have gotten before.
-Of all the gin joints in all the towns in all the world, the Alexx V walked into mine.
-All I can say now is this: they really are going to be hard to beat.
+Of all the gin joints in all the towns worldwide, the Alexx V walked into mine.
+All I can say now is that they will be hard to beat.
 In the meantime, all I know is that I’m going to have a lot of fun.

-Give them a listen, if you dare.
+Give them a listen if you dare.
 I’m betting you won’t regret it.
-Just be sure to bring some Kleenex because your poor checkbook is going to need the sympathy.
+Just be sure to bring some Kleenex because your poor checkbook will need sympathy.
 Sorry about that.